 For more questions and answers about disclosure in flood risk zones, see FEMA and Flood Zones: Real Estate Agent Frequently Asked Questions Answered.

 Working in real estate in risk zones can be tricky, but people still want homes in many high-risk areas.
 Know your area.
 Know the risks.
 Know how to protect yourself—and know where to turn when faced with an issue that could put you at risk.
-CRES Real Estate E&O + ClaimPrevent® clients have access 7 days a week to our real estate legal advice team.
+CRES Real Estate E&O + ClaimPrevent® members have pre-claim access to our expert legal advice team.
 Just because you help people buy or sell in a risk zone doesn’t mean you have to be at risk.